kevindwitama/Spellbuild/README.md

 This repository is for educational purposes only.
 No warranty is provided.

-We are not affiliated with Sepllbreak, Dungeons & Dragons, Proletariat Inc., or Wizards of the Coast LLC in any way.
+We are not affiliated with Spellbreak, Dungeons & Dragons, Proletariat Inc., or Wizards of the Coast LLC in any way.

 All images are copyright of their respective owners.